tw-andrewway/react-game-engine/README.md

 The application renders a bouncing ball in a box, with very simple collision physics.
 The longer term vision was to re-create Pong.

+A write-up for my experience building this project and my views on Copilot can be found here: https://docs.google.com/document/d/1NI2mdT-WhREnOky6iPVN3Y4Yo3d7ltJB-3_s2DBUTxs/edit?usp=sharing

 ## Available Scripts

 In the project directory, you can run: